TBennur/BET-Lang/documentation/README.md

 make: *** [tests/input/error-read.s] Error 101
 ```

 This test demonstrates what happens when a program attempts to access a nonexistent field; it throws a **compile time** error, which identified the struct name, and the field name which isn't in that struct.
-This error happens at compile time, during typechecking (after parsing, before compiling).
+This error happens at compile time, during type-checking (after parsing, before compiling).

 From the declaration of `ll`, it has no field `value` (the correct field is `val`): `(struct ll ((val int) (next ll)))`.